Community Engagement

 Bach Society of Dayton sings with Kettering Children's Choir in St. John Passion

-We encouraged singers from Cappella, the college preparatory chorus of the Kettering Children’s Choir.
+St. John Passion engaged singers from Cappella, the college preparatory chorus of the Kettering Children’s Choir, under the direction of Dr. James Tipps.
 The ensemble joined our chorus, orchestra, and soloists in a performance of J.S.
 Bach’s St. John Passion.

 The Bach Society and Cappella rehearsed jointly prior to the concert, allowing the groups to make personal connections.
-German diction support was provided, and our music director John Neely offered special musical instruction.
+German diction support was provided by Win Bernhardt, and our music director John Neely offered special musical instruction.
 The collaboration also featured a St. John Passion study guide for churches, choirs, and schools.

 The concert was funded by the Montgomery County Arts and Cultural District and the Monarch/Genesis Fund of The Dayton Foundation.